turingschool-examples/frontend-mod-1-prework/day_1/README.md

 What is logged to the console when you run this code?

+undefined
+except when I did not use the // and the /*

 ## Data Types

 * Read pages 62 - 66 of the JAVASCRIPT & JQUERY: Interactive Front-End Web development book.